hyper63/workshops/query/README.md

 ## Query and Bulk

+The two advanced commands of hyper's data API are `query` and `bulk`, the `query` command allows you to create a set of filters for you documents, using document properties and comparing values.
+The bulk command allows you to insert, update, or remove multiple documents in one request.

 ### Query

 As we continue to build our API, we want to provide the ability to find all the